Protonull/CodeWishlists/zig.md

 This will mean that a `-1` is returned from the function, but all relevant `errdefer` blocks are invoked.
 It does seem a little odd that the *only* way `errdefer` works is to propagate the error upwards.

 ## Interfaces
 Many times I've encountered instances where a function parameter is `anytype` and yet is not checked but used immediately as if it's a very particular type.
 Take for example [this format function](https://github.com/nektro/zig-time/blob/e946a144423cdb5dac3d46d6856c6e6da73e9305/time.zig#L218) in the [zig-time](https://github.com/nektro/zig-time) library.
 Why is it like that?
 Well, because interfaces don't exist in Zig yet, so the language has imported some of JavaScript's "just treat it like it's the correct type anyway" issues.
-At least it's not anyopaque, so *some* level of analysis is possible, but there's no need for the language to *effectively* require type-coyness like this.
+At least it's not `anyopaque`, so *some* level of analysis is possible, but there's no need for the language to *effectively* require type-coyness like this.

 There are various ideas on how to fix this, I personally like [this suggestion](https://github.com/ziglang/zig/issues/17198#issuecomment-2533468501), but overall I'd just love a Rust-like trait-impl system.